kyryl-opens-ml/ai-engineering/blog-posts/dagster-parallel-web/README.md

 One of the most underrated use cases for LLMs is discovery.
 Even the most AI-skeptical people are excited about this!

 Data in private markets is opaque, scattered, and expensive (PitchBook licenses can cost $25k+).
-But the data is public—it’s just unstructured.
+But the data is public - it’s just unstructured.
 LLMs change this.

 Information: Venture Capital funds usually have a 10-year lifecycle.
 If a fund was started between 2013 and 2017 (Vintage 2013-2017), it is now reaching the end of its life.
 Investors in these funds often want liquidity, making these specific funds prime targets for secondary buyers.